 - sunflower, rapeseed and olive oil

-Smoking is a major risk factor for both heart attacks and strokes because it causes atherosclerosis and raises your blood pressure.
+Smoking can significantly increase your risk of both heart attacks and strokes because it causes your arteries to narrow and raises your blood pressure.

-If you decide to stop smoking, your GP will be able to refer you to an NHS Stop Smoking Service, which will provide you with dedicated help and advice about the best ways to give up smoking.
-You can also call the NHS Smoking Helpline on 0800 022 4332 (7am to 11pm).
-The specially trained helpline staff will be able to offer you free expert advice and encouragement.
+If you decide to stop smoking, your GP will be able to refer you to the NHS Smokefree Service, which will provide you with dedicated help and advice about the best ways to give up smoking.
+You can also call the NHS Smoking Helpline on 0800 022 4332.
+The specially trained helpline staff will offer you free expert advice and encouragement.